czyzby/wesnoth-saurian-pack/_modding.md

 [/units]
 ```

+Including these tags gives to direct access to the add-on resources,
-Including these tags allows adding advancements manually, redefining unit
+which allows adding advancements manually, redefining unit definitions,
-definitions, and so on.
-The following sections assume that `[binary_path]`
+and so on.
+The following sections assume that `[binary_path]` and
-and `[+units]` are properly defined.
+`[+units]` tags are properly defined.

 #### Adding unit advancements manually